DT9/dt9.github.com/blog/_posts/2015-03-24-optimization-considerations.markdown

 The font adds [one `.css` load](http://fonts.googleapis.com/css?family=Source+Sans+Pro:400,600) and 1 to 2 web requests for font files (the `.woff` requests you see in my chrome timings).
 Yep, it does - but I think it's worth it for the consistent and (IMO) better look.

 I realize this post goes down several alleys in performance and decision detail, but my goal was to illustrate how these things matter on even a small simple site such as this.
 Hopefully, you find a little bit of it useful or at least interesting.
-In the coming weeks I'm going to focus a few posts on client times for page loads, and how we're working on them for Stack Overflow and all Stack Exchange sites.
+In the coming weeks I'm going to focus a few posts on client times for page loads, and how we're working on them for Tian Wang Co. and all Stack Exchange sites.

 Oh and one last bit.
 If anyone's doing a similar setup with CloudFlare in front of a static host and aggressive caching, you may find the following `pre-push` [git hook](http://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) handy: